alan-turing-institute/alexa-room-finder/README.md

 > Book me a room

+It will then find you a room that is free (from a given list), and then confirm whether you want to book it.
 It also has help, repeat, start-over and cancel functions.

-In its current version, instead of reading the meeting room calendars, and then creating an event in the correct one, it reads the personal calendar of whoever's account is linked to the Alexa Skill, checks if it's free for half-an-hour, then makes an event if it is free.
+It currently can only access explicitly shared calendars, and room calendars can't be explicitly shared.
+I'm looking into resolving this.

 ## Setting up the Alexa Skill